The man who holds the legacy of Jean-Luc Godard

 “As we edited [according to his instructions], I thought nothing of it.
 Then later I learned that his mother also died in the middle of the street, in Geneva in 1954.
 He was in Paris and couldn’t come to her.
 He didn’t go to the funeral.
 But in his dying moments, he put this image there, his last one—a woman dying in the street, and her child running up to her, crying ‘Mama’.
 That’s one of his last gestures,” says Aragno.

 “At the same time, I put a clip from [his film] Bande à part (1964) in the timeline, as requested; I hear the voice of Jean-Luc, a younger Jean-Luc: ‘The last thought Odile had…’ And now I realise, his mother’s name was Odile,” Aragno notes.
 “This final montage he made, which he never even saw, was autobiography: about his cinema, his life, his own failures.
-Three days before leaving us, he had very calmly, on an A4 sheet of paper, with a blue pic, drawn each image, wrote each instruction, and gave it to me like that.”
+Three days before leaving us, he had very calmly, on an A4 sheet of paper, with a blue Bic pen, drawn each image, wrote each instruction, and gave it to me like that.”

 Making films without JLG